-The storm drain inlets direct all runoff to a detention pond and though a stormwater treatment unit that is designed to capture floating material and heavier sediment particles, but does not trap suspended or dissolved pollutants.
-This device is susceptible to bypass and scour during large storm events and the dissolved pollutants will pass through and harm the Virgin River.
-Also our stormwater treatment system holds water that can breed mosquitoes.
+The storm drain inlet(s) direct all runoff to a sub-grade retention system that is designed to capture floating material and heavier sediment particles, but does not trap suspended or dissolved pollutants.
+This retention system is susceptible to bypass and scour during large storm events and the dissolved pollutants will pass through and harm the Virgin River.
+Also the storm water treatment system holds water that can breed mosquitoes.
 It is important to regularly maintain this system to protect the Virgin River and prevent mosquito breeding.
-Use our Storm Drain Maintenance SOP manage our storm drain system responsibly.
+Use the Storm Drain Maintenance SOP to manage the storm drain system responsibly.